apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 This element is used to list the files or directories to be copied into a Cordova app's `www` directory.
 Any `<asset>` elements that are nested within `<platform>` elements specify platform-specific web assets.

-Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
+Attributes | Description
 ---------------- | ------------
-src(string) | *Required* <br/>  Where the file or directory is located in the plugin package, relative to the `plugin.xml` document.
-If a file does not exist at the specified src location, the CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code. target(string) | *Required* <br/> Where the file or directory should be located in the Cordova app, relative to the `www` directory.
+src<br />{% cdv_vartype string %}| *Required* <br/>  Where the file or directory is located in the plugin package, relative to the `plugin.xml` document.
+If a file does not exist at the specified src location, the CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code. target<br />{% cdv_vartype string %}| *Required* <br/> Where the file or directory should be located in the Cordova app, relative to the `www` directory.
 If a file already exists at the target location, the CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code.

 Examples:
 ```xml